BOXLEGENDARY/Dex/Plugins/README.md

----
-**If you have a good plugin and want to share, you can send a Pull Request.**
+> If you have a good plugin and want to share, you can send a Pull Request.
----